BDC Hamburger Icon

 It helps you maintain legal compliance.

 HR can be a nightmare for small business owners because of the complexity of various state and federal employment laws.
-Failing to keep up with the ever-changing tide of requirements can be costly.
-However, a PEO has an entire staff dedicated to legal compliance.
-This can be invaluable for small businesses with employees in various states, which is common in today’s world of telecommuting.
+Failing to keep up with the ever-changing tide of requirements can be costly, but a PEO has an entire staff dedicated to legal compliance.
+That can be invaluable for small businesses with employees in various states, which is common in today’s world of telecommuting.

 Wage equity and paid sick leave laws are other potential hotspots for small business owners.
-While these can be difficult enough for companies hiring locally, the complexity of managing a remote team may make it nearly impossible for a small company to remain current and in compliance without outside assistance.
+They can be difficult enough for companies hiring locally, but the complexity of managing a remote team may make it nearly impossible for a small company to remain current and in compliance without outside assistance.

 It can offer legal assistance.

 One of the most overlooked perks of working with a PEO is the assistance you can receive in the event of a lawsuit.
-Many PEOs share the liability associated with specific employment-related lawsuits, such as for wrongful termination.
-They also have teams of experts to help you remain compliant with state and federal laws relating to discrimination and harassment.
-While this is not a replacement for legal counsel or various forms of general liability insurance or professional liability insurance, it’s an essential tool in preventing issues that could lead to costly litigation.
+Many PEOs share the liability associated with specific employment-related lawsuits, such as wrongful termination.
+They also have teams of experts to help you remain compliant with state and federal laws related to discrimination and harassment.
+It’s not a replacement for legal counsel or various forms of general liability insurance or professional liability insurance, but it’s an essential tool in preventing issues that could lead to costly litigation.

 Cons of using a PEO